 I’m not a fan of cardio - I suck at it.
 I look like Phoebe from Friends when running in the great outdoors and my stamina on a treadmill is similar to a snail.
 Cardio fills me with dread.
 The secret to getting me doing cardio is to fool me.
 So imagine my surprise to find out that BodyPump is classed as a cardio strength class!

 During one song (usually edited to last about 5 minutes), you’re doing dozens of reps.
 These classes have powerful squat sections, intense upper arm workouts, and killer ab sequences which get you puffed out, your heart racing and your muscles burning.
 I can feel such a difference to my fitness from integrating this weights class into my week - I feel stronger all round.

 So there are a few surprising things I learnt from going to BodyPump classes - ultimately, it’s transformed my view on using weights to keep fit, made me more conscious of good form and also made me realise how group fitness is actually pretty damn motivating.
 There’s now a group of us at work who never miss our lunchtime BodyPump session.
 We rally each other to getting our butts into class and it’s always helpful to have a mate next to you so you can grimace at when things get pretty sweaty!

 And one last thing I’ve learnt from BodyPump: when you’re getting toned, you look at the the scales less.
-One pound of lean muscle weighs more than a pound of fat.
+Muscle is denser than fat.
 So if I’m heavier, I don’t care.
 As long as I’m feeling strong and toned, eating well and hitting my workouts with everything I’ve got, then the scales can go stuff themselves.